esphome/esphome-docs/guides/cli.rst

 .. program:: esphome dashboard

 The ``esphome dashboard <CONFIG>`` command starts the ESPHome dashboard server for using ESPHome through a graphical user interface.
+This command accepts a configuration directory instead of a single configuration file.

 .. option:: --port PORT